 I didn’t believe that I wasn’t using the Akismet plugin.
 Perhaps the previous security plugin did very well with the spam protection that I didn’t realize that I don’t have any anti-spam plugin installed.

 Anyways, Akismet does work very well.
 I have recently installed it.
 If you’re wondering how I know that it works great, then let me tell you that I have been using this on my other blogs for years.

 As I have explained that the previous security plugin became useless for me.
 So I had to remove that and install a new one.
 Thanks to All In One WP Security & Firewall, I was back on track after installing that plugin.
 I didn’t realize that I have removed or replaced an important security plugin from my blog.
 This plugin has been good so far.

 I turned off comments on a specific blog post

-If you have a hard time managing the spam comments on a specific blog post, just go to your posts section, and move the cursor to the blog post title, and click on the “Quick Edit” option.
+If you have a hard time managing the spam comments on a specific blog post, I propose you install the Cleantalk anti-spam plugin.
+It’s a premium tool, but dirt cheap costing only $8/yr.
+Alternatively, if you don’t want to invest, just go to your posts section, and move the cursor to the blog post title, and click on the “Quick Edit” option.
 You’ll find the checkboxes.
 Simply uncheck the comments to turn them off.
 It’ll stop commenting on that specific blog post.

 So I explained a few things that I recently did to control the spam comments on my blog.